Christoph16478/iq/iq_java.md

 ----

 **Are exit () and return statements same in function definition?**

-Ans:No, both are different as we used exit() to immediately exit from the program, where as return is used to return the control of programs execution from the called function to calling function.
+No, both are different as we used exit() to immediately exit from the program, where as return is used to return the control of programs execution from the called function to calling function.

 ----

-***When is the “void” keyword used in a function?**
+**When is the “void” keyword used in a function?**

-Ans:When we declare the function we have to decide whether we want some return value from the function or not, if we only want to print some value or statements on the screen we use void on the left side of function name otherwise we place the data type of the value on the left side of function name.
+When we declare the function we have to decide whether we want some return value from the function or not, if we only want to print some value or statements on the screen we use void on the left side of function name otherwise we place the data type of the value on the left side of function name.

 ----

 **Differentiate between call by value and call by reference?**
-Ans:

 Factor